Home Insurance in France: Guide for International Students

 Can I Get Home Insurance Before Arriving in France?

 Yes!
-Digital insurers like Luko, Lemonade, or Lovys allow you to sign up from abroad.
+Digital insurers like Lemonade, StudyAssur or Lovys allow you to sign up from abroad.
 You just need to have secured your accommodation and signed your lease.
 Many also provide instant insurance certificates upon registration.

 What Does Home Insurance Cover, and Can I Add Extra Protection?